MicrosoftDocs/defender-docs/defender-xdr/deploy-supported-services.md

 ---
 title: Deploy services supported by Microsoft Defender XDR
-description: Learn about the Microsoft security services that can be integrated by Microsoft Defender XDR, their licensing requirements, and deployment procedures ms.service: defender-xdr f1.keywords:
+description: Learn about the Microsoft security services that integrate with Microsoft Defender XDR, their licensing requirements, and deployment procedures ms.service: defender-xdr f1.keywords:
   - NOCSH